 From the 5th April 2017 all companies with a headcount of 250 must publish their Gender Pay Report online.

 Cox & Co.
 Payroll Solutions are experts in statistical payroll analysis and reporting.
 Call us on 0117 9323444 or email firstname.lastname@example.org.

-Yes, the National Minimum Wage changes on the 1st April 2017 .
+Yes, the National Minimum Wage changes on the 1st April most years .
 Are you interested to see how much the minimum wage has risen over the years?
-Find out previous, current & new minimum wage rates for adults, young people and apprentices.
+Find out previous, current & new minimum wage rates for adults, younger people and apprentices.

 If you have more than one job you could be paying too much tax.
 Learn how to split your tax code across multiple jobs and why you may be due for a tax refund.

 Statutory Sick Pay (SSP) can get everyone tied up in knots.
 But there is a simple formula and our guidance notes may help you through the Statutory Sick Pay (SSP) minefield.
 For further information give us a call on 0117 9323444.

 Whether you are hiding your employer status to save money and remove the shackles of employer responsibility or as a worker you are attempting to lower your tax burden – it’s important for both employer and worker to understand the differences in relationship between self-employed and employee.

 Employing ‘inpat’ workers can be confusing as an employer.
 Are these individuals eligible to work in the UK?
 Will they have to be paid like every other member of your staff?
 And what about HMRC and NI identities?